evennia/evennia/docs/sphinx/source/wiki/DefaultCommandHelp.rst

 ::

     Execute a snippet of python code     Usage:
-          @py <cmd>    In this limited python environment, there are a few variables made available to give access to the system.     available_vars: 'self','me'  : caller
+          @py <cmd>    Separate multiple commands by ';'.
+A few variables are made available for convenience in order to offer access to the system (you can import more at execution time).
+Available variables in @py environment: self, me                   : caller
-                        'here'  : caller.location
+          here                       : caller.location
-                        'obj'   : dummy obj instance
+          obj                        : dummy obj instance
-                        'script': dummy script instance
+          script                     : dummy script instance
-                        'config': dummy conf instance
+          config                     : dummy conf instance
-                        'ObjectDB' : ObjectDB class
+          ObjectDB                   : ObjectDB class
-                        'ScriptDB' : ScriptDB class
+          ScriptDB                   : ScriptDB class
-                        'ServerConfig' ServerConfig class
+          ServerConfig               : ServerConfig class
-        only two
+          inherits_from(obj, parent) : check object inheritance    rNote: In the wrong hands this command is a severe security risk.
-        variables are defined: 'self'/'me' which refers to one's own object, and 'here' which refers to self's current location.
+        It should only be accessible by trusted server admins/superusers.n

 @reload
 ~~~~~~~